Free Plate Check

 What to do if you suspect clocking

-• Check physical wear — Inspect the condition of the pedals, steering wheel, gear knob, seat bolsters, and door handles.
-These wear items tell a story that an odometer cannot hide.
+• Inspect physical wear — pedals, wheel, gear knob, bolsters, door handles.

 Frequently asked questions